 To add Bluetooth to an A/V or Stereo Receiver, you can use a wireless Bluetooth adapter.
 These devices come in a range of prices based on the quality you need, and they’re simple to use.

-Adding Bluetooth to your home theater system can allow you the ability to play DJ right from your phone.
+Adding Bluetooth to your home theater system including your TV (our guide) can allow you the ability to play DJ right from your phone.
 You can also play from a number of other devices including laptops and some smart home devices.

 How to Install a Bluetooth Receiver